MoranaApps/jacoco-report/README.md

 > - The report table is always visible.
 When `modules` and `modules-thresholds` are defined, the module's thresholds
 > are used; otherwise, the minimal thresholds are used.

-#### Customizing the Skip Not Changed Option and Update Comment
+#### Customizing the Skip Unchanged Option and Update Comment

-The `skip-not-changed` input, when set to true, optimizes JaCoCo-related comments by focusing only on relevant changes in the pull request.
+The `skip-unchanged` input, when set to true, optimizes JaCoCo-related comments by focusing only on relevant changes in the pull request.
 It removes unchanged lines from the modules table and reduces the number of generated comments by skipping entire modules and reports with no modified files.